 Pulau Dayan was the site of one of Conservation International’s first Raja Ampat Marine Protected Area patrol posts.
 It’s easy to see why.
 The reefs around Dayan Homestay are some of the richest we’ve ever seen.
 Be sure to bring snorkelling gear, because Dayan is a snorkellers’ heaven.
 You do need to be careful of the strong currents that sweep around the island when the tide is running though!
 Dayan also boasts long stretches of perfect beach, including sections where it’s easy to get in and out of the water without stepping on coral.

-Dayan Homestay has a couple of hammocks available, and many trees that are perfectly placed to string one up and settle in to soak up the views and watch the day go by.
+Dayan Homestay has hammocks available, and many trees that are perfectly placed to string one up and settle in to soak up the views and watch the day go by.
 They are sure to be popular, so if hammock time is high on your agenda, you might want to bring one with you.

 As mentioned above, Dayan Homestay is extremely remote – but if you were heading to (or from) a

 Pam Islands homestay, Dayan would be the perfect place to spend a few days in the middle of the journey.